SaberPendragonn/QOS/README.md

 But when you introduce Active-Active Dual-WAN with PCC load balancing?
 Standard queuing completely falls apart.

 Simple Queues can't easily track which ISP a packet is using.
-If the router blindly shapes traffic without knowing which pipe it's traveling through, it will over-subscribe a slower link or under-utilize a faster link.
+If the router blindly shapes traffic without knowing which link it's traveling through, it will over-subscribe a slower link or under-utilize a faster link.
 Bufferbloat spikes across both connections.

 Here's the problem with PCC alone: